 8. What threats do wetlands face?

-Wetlands face threats from pollution, climate change, dams, agriculture, and development.
+Wetlands face threats from pollution, climate change, dams, agriculture and aquaculture, and development.
 WWF works to preserve wetlands around the world, through projects that support the Ramsar Convention, as well as by promoting climate change adaptation.

 9. What happens when wetlands disappear?